-The bikeway at the end of Edward Street will connect to the City Reach Boardwalk and future Kangaroo Point Green Bridge.
+CityLink Cycleway's Edward Street component will improve connectivity to the City Reach Boardwalk and future Kangaroo Point Green Bridge.

 For more information, to sign-up for updates or ask questions about the CityLink Cycleway trial:

-- phone Council on 07 3403 8888 (after hours)
+- phone Council on 07 3403 8888

 - email the project team